By: Melissa Chapaska

 As existing state marijuana programs thrive and new programs are implemented, an unprecedented amount of states are set to vote on marijuana initiatives this November.
 Despite growing state support of regulated marijuana programs and mounting research in support of its medicinal benefits, marijuana’s status under federal law continues to create uncertainty for state-legal marijuana entities and roadblocks for medical researchers.
 While states individually address the question of marijuana legalization, federal lawmakers have proposed a number of bills aimed at reconciling the state and federal conflict over marijuana laws.

-Continue reading to find out more about pending federal legislation that Cannabis Law PA is following and be sure to subscribe to our blog and follow us on Twitter to receive up to the minute updates as these bills travel through Congress:
+Continue reading to find out more about pending federal legislation that Cannabis Law Solutions is following and be sure to subscribe to our blog and follow us on Twitter to receive up to the minute updates as these bills travel through Congress:

 Rohrabacher-Farr Amendment